Quantum tunneling dynamics in a complex-valued Sachdev-Ye-Kitaev model quench-coupled to a cool bath: Tunneling current

-so that \footnote{The factor of two in the coupling phase in the tunneling term (\ref{H_tun_chi}) accounts for the doubling due to the forward and backward branches of the time contour.}
+The factor of two in the coupling phase in the tunneling term (\ref{H_tun_chi}) accounts for the doubling due to the forward and backward branches of the Keldysh time contour.

 One notices that the Hamiltonian transformation (\ref{H_tun_chi}) is equivalent to a simple rotation of the coupling constants $\lambda_{i\alpha} \to \lambda_{i\alpha} e^\frac{i \chi(t)}{2N}$ in the original theory (\ref{H_full}).
 Thus, the Kadanoff-Baym equations (\ref{eqKBt},\ref{eqKBtp}) describe the valid saddle-point for the partition function (\ref{Z_chi}) up to the redefinition of the coupling constants $\lambda_i$.
+Indeed, the current can be deduced from the tunneling part of the effective action

+Here the Green's functions $G_{ss'}$ and $Q_{ss'}$ describe the saddle-point of the SYK-bath system and are found from the equations (\ref{eqKBt}-\ref{Qgl}), where $s =\pm$ denotes the forward and backward branch of the Keldysh contour.
+Accordingly, the counting field $\chi$ is defined on the Keldysh contour as $\chi_s(t)=s\chi(t)$.
+Leaving the detailed derivation of the full effective action of the SYK-bath coupled system for the Appendix \ref{app:KB}, we proceed to the tunneling current

-Applying the prescription (\ref{I}), we derive the tunneling current formula
+Applying the prescription (\ref{I}), we derive the expectation value of current as a function of the measurement time $t_{\rm m}$: